-- GCSE Music fosters candidates' musical sensitivity, creativity and aural perceptions through the acquisition of knowledge, skills and the exercise of the imagination. - It promotes students' cultural development, involvement in an enjoyment of music as performers, composers and appraisers through the study of musical works.
+- GCSE Music fosters candidates' musical sensitivity, creativity and aural perceptions through the acquisition of knowledge, skills and the exercise of the imagination. - The study of GCSE Music promotes cultural development and enjoyment as performers, composers and critical thinkers through the study of musical works and practices. - It should lead to an enriching understanding of the musical world and a life-long love of music.